-A: The Investigator(s) will compile their notes or transcribe the recording of the interview into a statement for the interviewee to review and verify, to ensure accuracy.
+A: The investigator(s) will compile their notes or transcribe the recording of the interview into a statement for the interviewee to review and verify, to ensure accuracy.
 Each interviewee will receive a message inviting them to do so and will be provided instructions regarding making any edits or changes.
-After signing the statement and returning it to the Investigator(s), the statement will be included in the investigation report.
+After signing the statement and/or responding via email to the investigator(s), the statement will be included in the investigation report.